 - Assigning an employee to a particular role,

 - Not offering the same fringe benefits that other employees receive, or

 - Engaging in any other conduct that negatively affects a person's employment

 New York state law also prohibits employers from discriminating against a person because of his/her sexual orientation.
 The Sexual Orientation Non-Discrimination Act (SONDA) that was passed in 2002 bans sexual orientation discrimination, based on a definition of sexual orientation as homosexuality, bisexuality, asexuality, or even heterosexuality, whether actual or perceived.

 Furthermore, the New York City Human Rights Law provides protection based on both sexual orientation and sexual identity.
 This city ordinance allows a plaintiff’s attorneys fees to be covered by an employer found to have violated the law.

-Our New York employment litigation lawyers can analyze your situation and develop an effective strategy to hold those responsible for their actions.
-We want to stop you bearing the burden of discrimination and we will do our best to obtain the compensation you deserve.
-If you have been subjected to discrimination on the basis of sexual orientation or gender identity, we are committed to fighting for you and your right to equal treatment in the workplace.
+Our New York employment litigation lawyers can analyze your situation and develop an effective strategy to hold individuals and companies responsible for their actions.
+We want to stop you bearing the burden of discrimination, and we will do our best to obtain the compensation you deserve.
+If you have been subjected to discrimination based on sexual orientation or gender identity, we are committed to fighting for you and your right to equal treatment in the workplace.